Qualifying for Surgery

 The criteria for weight loss surgery have recently been widened to reflect the high level of safety & effectiveness.
 Current eligibility criteria are:

-At Auckland Bariatric Surgery we use a flat, fixed price model.
-These surgeries represent a significant financial investment.
+At Auckland Bariatric Surgery we understand that these surgeries represent a significant financial investment.
 We endeavour to have transparent costings and to minimise these where possible.
 All prices are GST inclusive.

 Preoperative Costs